Curvature Sets Over Persistence Diagrams: Vietoris-Rips principal persistence sets

 From this point on, we focus on the Vietoris-Rips persistence sets $\Dvr{n,k}$ with $n=2k+2$.
 The reason to do so is Theorem \ref{thm:n=2k+2}, which states that the $k$-dimensional persistence diagram of $\vrcomp_{*}(X)$ is empty if $|X| < 2k+2$ and has at most one point if $|X|=2k+2$.
 What this means for persistence sets $\Dvr{n,k}(X)$ is that given a fixed $k$, the first interesting choice of $n$ is $n=2k+2$.
-We prove this fact in Section \ref{sec:properties_of_VR} and then use it to construct a graphical representation of $\Dvr{2k+2,k}(X)$.
-Section \ref{sec:computational_examples} presents computational examples.
+We prove this fact in Section \ref{sec:properties_of_VR} and then use it to construct a graphical representation of $\Dvr{2k+2,k}(X)$ in Section \ref{sec:pps}.
+We also present the results of a classification experiment in Section \ref{sec:pps_experiments} and a comparison of the computational resources consumed by persistence sets and persistence diagrams in Section \ref{sec:memory_comparison}.